Blogpost · March 21, 2026

 A: 11

-The model might get this right through pattern matching, but it does not show its work.
+The model might get this right through pattern matching, but it has no verified reasoning — and on harder problems, it is much more likely to go wrong.

 Example: With CoT